Harrogate Town A.F.C.: Irving Weaver era (2011–present)

-Football League (2020–)

-On 12 September 2020, Harrogate played their first ever Football League game, winning 4–0 away at Southend United.
-In September 2020, Harrogate played their first ever EFL Cup match away to Tranmere Rovers which they won.
+On 12 September 2020, Harrogate played their first English Football League game, winning 4–0 away at Southend United.
+In September 2020, Harrogate played their first EFL Cup match, away to Tranmere Rovers which they won.
 In the second round, Harrogate were eliminated by Premier League side West Bromwich Albion 3–0.
-On 5 April 2021, their home match with Port Vale was the first English Football League game where a woman officiated as the referee.
 In 2020–21, Harrogate finished their first Football League season in 17th place.
 In 2021–22, Harrogate did enough to survive in the League again, finishing in 19th place and reached the third round of the FA Cup for the first time.
+In the 2024–25 season, Harrogate reached the FA Cup third round again, losing 1–0 away to Leeds United.